Andrija Raičević

-Raičević undertook commissions for the Patriarchate of Peć and went to Bosnia and Herzegovina to paint icons for the iconostasis in the Church of the Holy Archangels Michael and Gabriel in Sarajevo.
+Raičević was born in Tolac, Herzegovina, Ottoman Empire.
+He undertook commissions for the Patriarchate of Peć and went to Bosnia and Herzegovina to paint icons for the iconostasis in the Church of the Holy Archangels Michael and Gabriel in Sarajevo.
 He is noted for having painted Saint Nicholas in an abstract but traditional form.
 His icon is not influenced by Western art; St. Nicholas is presented in the Byzantine art style of the twelfth century and those that followed suit.
 All of his commissions came from the Patriarchate (Peć) or from high-ranking Serbian officials.